 Another way to save on mortgage insurance is through HomeReady, an affordable lending program similar to the government's FHA loan program.
 As mentioned earlier, HomeReady comes with cancellable private mortgage insurance, while FHA mortgage insurance is often required for the life of the loan.
 And if you plan on making a down payment below 10%, HomeReady will reduce the standard PMI coverage requirements, so you’ll receive better PMI pricing as well.
 See if you qualify for HomeReady here.

 Understanding your options

 Deciding if it’s the right time to buy?
 Planning your down payment strategy?
-A great way to understand your options is by exploring each scenario with a mortgage expert.
+A great way to understand your options is by exploring each scenario with a Mortgage Expert.
 They can help you understand your numbers, their impact on your PMI and overall monthly payment, and what makes the most sense for your unique circumstances.
-Schedule a free consultation with one of our non-commissioned Loan Consultants today for honest guidance and support.
+Schedule a free consultation with one of our non-commissioned Mortgage Experts today for honest guidance and support.